mathieu-benoit/dot-net-on-azure-function-app/docs/DotNet-FunctionApp-CI.md

-Here is one example to Build an .NET method to an Azure Function App via VSTS.
+Here is one example to Build a .NET method to be deployed as an Azure Function App via VSTS.
 You could adapt it with your own context, needs and constraints.

 ![Build Overview](/docs/imgs/DotNet-FunctionApp-CI.PNG)